Disability in Pakistan: Blind Cricket

 The Pakistani blind cricket team also emerged as runners-up to South Africa in the inaugural edition of the Blind Cricket World Cup in 1998.

 The Pakistan blind cricket team also emerged as runners-up to India in both Blind T20 World Cup tournaments.

 Wheelchair Cricket

 Asia Cup T20 Tournament 2019 for Wheelchair users was played in Bangladesh in 2019.
-Pakistan, India, Bangladesh and Nepal participated in the tournament.
-Pakistan won the tournament after beating Indian Wheelchair Team by 5 wickets.
+Pakistan, India, Bangladesh, and Nepal participated in the tournament.
+Pakistan won the tournament after beating the Indian Wheelchair Team by 5 wickets.

 Special Olympics

 Special Olympics World Games 2019 were held in Abu Dhabi.
-Pakistan's contingent won a total of 61 medals including 18 gold medals, 28 silver medals and 15 bronze medals across 10 different sports.
+Pakistan's contingent won 61 medals including 18 gold medals, 28 silver medals, and 15 bronze medals across 10 different sports.